 LOUREIRO-PORTO, LUCÍA

 Lucía teaches English Grammar III (undergraduate, 5th year), Registers and Varieties of English (undergraduate, 4th & 5th years), Methodology of EFL Teaching (undergraduate, 5th year), and a postgraduate course on historical linguistics.
 Her main research interests are the study of grammaticalization processes in the history of English, English historical syntax and semantics, and sociolinguistic variation from both a synchronic and a diachronic perspective.
-She is also the linguistic advisor to the study of resilience in language dynamics being carried out at IFISC (Institute for Cross-Disciplinary Physics and Complex Systems) within the European Project PATRES, funded by the Sixth Framework Programme of the European Commission (2007-2010).
+She was also the linguistic advisor to the study of resilience in language dynamics that was carried out at IFISC (Institute for Cross-Disciplinary Physics and Complex Systems) within the European Project PATRES, funded by the Sixth Framework Programme of the European Commission (2007-2010).

 Contact information: